microsoft/AziHSM-Guest/README.md

 Before you can utilize the AziHSM on your Azure VM, you'll need to install the necessary dependencies.
 Please see the [installation guide](./docs/Install.md) for more information (and for steps on how to uninstall).

+## Deploying a VM with AziHSM Enabled

+Please see the [how to deploy guide](./docs/HowToDeploy.md) to learn how to deploy an AziHSM-enabled VM.

 ## Questions & Feedback